Cosby5/All-My-Stars/README.md

 - [anthrax3/http-error-pages](https://github.com/anthrax3/http-error-pages) - A simple to use generator for static pages with errors to replace the default error pages that come with any web server like Nginx or Apache.
 - [denysvitali/nginx-error-pages](https://github.com/denysvitali/nginx-error-pages) - Cute Error Pages for your nginx web server
 - [manbearwiz/youtube-dl-server](https://github.com/manbearwiz/youtube-dl-server) - Web / REST interface for downloading youtube videos onto a server.
 - [Senpai1/Anti-accidental-browser-close](https://github.com/Senpai1/Anti-accidental-browser-close) - Prevents the browser from accidental close (E.G in chrome the browser won't warn you if you have multiple tabs open that you wanna close the browser.
-Note: pressing ctrl + shift + T will restore your previous browser session)
+Note: pressing ctrl + shift + T will restore your
 - [peterhoward42/godesktopgui](https://github.com/peterhoward42/godesktopgui) - This program demonstrates the potential of Go to create a standalone desktop application with a sophisticated GUI.
 - [cyyynthia/TypedGit](https://github.com/cyyynthia/TypedGit) - A small go server made to serve GitHub and GitLab files with correct Content-Type
 - [sosedoff/go-craigslist](https://github.com/sosedoff/go-craigslist) - Craigslist.org wrapper for Go